Search Results

 Ketamine has been reported as being a drug of abuse.
 Reports suggest that ketamine produces a variety of symptoms including, but not limited to, flashbacks, hallucinations, dysphoria, anxiety, insomnia, or disorientation.
 Adverse effects have also been reported: see “Long-Term Use”.

-If used on a daily basis for a few weeks, dependence and tolerance may develop, particularly in individuals with a history of drug abuse and dependence.
-Therefore the use of Tekam should be closely supervised and it should be prescribed and administered with caution.
+Ketamine dependence and tolerance may develop in individuals with a history of drug abuse or dependence.
+Therefore, ketamine should be prescribed and administered with caution.

 Drug-Induced Liver Injury